 Our district initially implemented ALICE training for all staff including practice lockdown drills (with staff only) to tighten our procedures before introducing it to students.
 The last two years we included students in the training, introducing them to the protocol with different discussions and videos appropriate for students at the elementary and secondary levels.

 Here’s a link to our Safety Training videos for the middle and high school levels.
 And here are our Safety Training videos for the elementary level.

 Each time we train we learn what further improvements need to be made.
 We have also learned that increased communication during a lockdown is a positive change.
 Many teachers and parents report that this simple change in procedure greatly reduced the level of anxiety for both students and parents.

-Shasta Middle School will be completing another training in the ALICE protocol next week with students and staff.
-Following each drill our staff solicits questions from students to further understand what changes we must make to continue improving safety for all students.
-We also intend to continue sharing our plans with you as we work together to ensure a safe school environment.
+Danebo completed a training in the ALICE protocol with students and staff in October and will complete another one within the next two months.
+Following each drill our staff debriefs the experience in an effort to further understand what changes we must make to continue improving safety for all students and staff.
+We will continue to share our plans with you as we work together to ensure a safe school environment.

 Finally, we encourage students (and staff) that if they see something, say something.
 Most of the school shooters have told someone or hinted at their intentions before the shooting started.
 We believe the time taken for these trainings is well worth it.
 The safety of your children remains our top priority.

 As always, please contact Mari Ford (firstname.lastname@example.org or 541-688-8735) if you have any questions.